kaotickj/Kaos-CAPTCHA/README.md

 # Kaos Captcha Generator

 A robust, highly resilient CAPTCHA generator designed to resist automated OCR and AI-based solving attempts.
-This script produces randomized numeric captchas with multiple obfuscation layers, including rotation, color variation, spacing irregularities, varied fonts, and noise lines.
+This script produces randomized alpha-numeric captchas with multiple obfuscation layers, including rotation, color variation, spacing irregularities, varied fonts, and noise lines.

 It is suitable for web applications where **strong anti-bot protection** is required while remaining readable to human users.